rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 Wordpress is probably the best option for a platform for writing the narrative bits of your digital history work.

 1. Click the 'client area.
 It will tell you that you have one active account (with Reclaim Hosting) and one active domain.
 When the time comes to renew your account or to close it down, this is where you do it.
 Note also that there is a link to 'Support', which will put you in touch with Reclaim Hosting's help desk.
-They are extremely fast and good at providing support; always treat any help request you make with them *as if* you were writing a formal email to me.
+They are extremely fast and good at providing support; always treat any help request you make with them **as if** you were writing a formal email to me.
 Be polite and considerate, and thank them.
 The owners of the business often are the ones who provide the help!
 Without them, we couldn't do this class.
 2. Go to 'cPanel' - this is where you can install all sorts of different kinds of software on your account.
 Search for and select 'web applications'
 3. Click on Wordpress.
 Then click on 'install this application'.
 4. The next screen presents you with a number of options.
 Leave these set to their defaults.
 For 'location', leave this blank (you want to leave the directory option blank).
 That tells the installtron to put Wordpress at your-domain.ca .
 (When/if you install other pieces of software, you'd change this variable so that the new software doesn't overwrite this software!)
-5. Further down the page, under 'settings', you need to change 'administrator username', 'administrator password', 'web site title', 'website tagline'. *this is the username and password to actually do things with your blog, and the name of your blog itself*.
+5. Further down the page, under 'settings', you need to change 'administrator username', 'administrator password', 'web site title', 'website tagline'. **this is the username and password to actually do things with your blog, and the name of your blog itself**.
 Leave everything else alone.
 6. Click Install!
 7. Once it's done, the installer will remind you of the url to your site, and the url to the blog's dashboard (where you go to write posts, make changes to the look and feel of the site).
 Open these in a new browser window, and bookmark them.
-To login to your blog, remember to go to the dashboard URL (eg, http://your-domain.ca/wp-admin), enter your blog administrator username and password.
+To login to your blog, remember to go to the dashboard URL (eg. http://your-domain.ca/wp-admin), enter your blog administrator username and password.

 You can close the cPanel webpage now (log out first).